DavidNguyen2212/eagle-di/README.md

 ## Test Suite

-Run all DI tests to verify the framework works correctly:
+Run all DI tests to verify the utility works correctly:

 ```bash
 # Run all DI tests